BockmonClassroom/hw2-Chihiro1998/README.md

 #### 4.1 Histograms
 Histograms show the frequency distribution of leaf width and leaf length for all plants and each plant species.<br>
 **Leaf Width**:<br>
-<p style="text-align: justify; max-width: 600px;">Zamioculcas zamiifolia: The histogram shows a concentrated distribution around 3 cm.
+Zamioculcas zamiifolia: The histogram shows a concentrated distribution around 3 cm.
 This aligns with the mean 3.10and the median 3.15, as they are close, indicating symmetry in the distribution.
 The standard deviation 0.48and variance 0.23suggest that the data points are tightly clustered.<br>
 Snake Plant: The data is concentrated around 6 cm.
 The mean 6.04 and median 6.20suggest the distribution is slightly skewed toward larger values.
 The small standard deviation 0.49indicates low dispersion.<br>
 Bunny Ears Cactus: The histogram shows a wider spread of data, with the most frequent values near 3-4 cm.
 The mean 3.85 is larger than the median 3.20, indicating a right-skewed distribution.
 The standard deviation 1.46 and variance 2.12 indicate high variability compared to the other plants.<br>
 All: The histogram shows a bimodal distribution caused by the separation of Snake Plant (higher leaf width) and the other two plants (lower leaf width).
-The large variance 2.41 and standard deviation 1.55 reflect this broad spread.</p><br>
+The large variance 2.41 and standard deviation 1.55 reflect this broad spread.<br>
 **Leaf Length**:<br>
 Zamioculcas zamiifolia: The histogram indicates data concentrated between 7-8 cm, which matches the mean 7.35 and median 7.50.
 The variance 0.56 and standard deviation 0.75 confirm a narrow distribution.<br>
 Snake Plant: The data ranges widely from 14 to 26 cm.
 The mean 19.39 and median 18.25 indicate a slight left skew.
 The high variance 16.25 and standard deviation 4.03 reflect the data's spread.<br>
 Bunny Ears Cactus: The histogram shows peaks around 6-8 cm.
 The mean 7.21 and median 6.80 are close, suggesting symmetry, but the higher variance 7.57 and standard deviation 2.75 suggest a wider spread.<br>
 All: The histogram shows a multimodal distribution, reflecting the distinct characteristics of each plant.
 The large variance 41.01 and standard deviation 6.40 reflect the data's diversity.<br>
+#### 4.2 Boxplots
+Box plots summarize the distribution of leaf width and leaf length for all plants and each species, highlighting the central tendency, spread, and outliers.<br>
+**Leaf Width:** <br>
+Zamioculcas zamiifolia: The box is narrow, indicating concentrated data.
+The median is near the center, aligning with the mean 3.10.
+The whiskers (range) are short, confirming the small variance 0.23 and standard deviation 0.48.<br>
+Snake Plant: The boxplot shows a tight distribution around 6 cm.
+The median is slightly above the mean, consistent with the data's slight right skew.<br>
+Bunny Ears Cactus: The box is wider, with a longer whisker on the right side, reflecting the higher variance 2.12 and a few outliers.
+The median 3.20 cm is smaller than the mean 3.85 cm, indicating right skewness.<br>
+All Plants: The overall boxplot shows a large spread, with multiple modes corresponding to each plant's characteristics.<br>

 **statistics:**